-- Remove the cylinder (see Cylinder Removal). - Place a clean cloth under the pistons and remove the piston pin snap ring [A] from the outside of each piston.
+- Remove the cylinder (see Cylinder Removal in this chapter) - Place a clean cloth under the pistons and remove the piston pin snap ring [A] from the outside of each piston.

 - Remove the piston pins.

 - Special Tool Piston Pin Puller Assembly [A]: 57001-910

 - Remove the pistons.